Can hypothyroidism cause joint pain? I have hypothyroidism and have been experiencing severe arthritis-like pain in my shoulders and hips.

 - Carpal tunnel syndrome

-Although common over-the-counter pain relievers such as ibuprofen or acetaminophen can help, adequate thyroid hormone replacement is the primary treatment and often helps dramatically.
+Common over-the-counter pain relievers such as ibuprofen (Advil, Motrin IB, others) or acetaminophen (Tylenol, others) can help lessen pain.
+However, adequate thyroid hormone replacement is the main treatment and often helps reduce pain.

 When to see your doctor

-Keep in mind that people with the most common form of hypothyroidism have an increased risk of developing other autoimmune diseases, such as rheumatoid arthritis.
-If pain, stiffness and swelling don't improve after adequate thyroid treatment, consult your doctor.
+Keep in mind that people with the most common form of hypothyroidism have a higher risk of developing other autoimmune diseases, such as rheumatoid arthritis.
+If pain, stiffness and swelling don't improve after adequate thyroid treatment, check with your doctor.
 He or she may consider other possible causes of your joint pain.

-- Wolff K, et al. Endocrine, metabolic, nutritional, and genetic diseases.
+- Wolff K, et al. Endocrine, metabolic, and nutritional diseases.
 In: Fitzpatrick's Color Atlas and Synopsis of Clinical Dermatology.
-7th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2013. http://www.accessmedicine.com.
-Accessed Dec.
-16, 2015.
+8th ed.
+McGraw Hill; 2017. https://accessmedicine.mhmedical.com.
+Accessed Jan.
+14, 2021.